Nykseli/media-controller-client/README.md

 Interfaces are as follows:

+* audio
+  * Used to control system audio
 * config
   * Used to get configuration from server
 * general
   * Used to control system settings e.g. volume, mouse and keyboard input, etc
+* mouse
+  * Used to emulate mouse functionality. e.g. movement and clicks

 * vlc
   * Used to control Vlc mediaplayer